-- (1) that is created by a person or entity other than a district staff member or student; - (2) regardless of whether the student answering the questions can be identified; and - (3) regardless of the subject matter of the questions ii.
+(1) that is created by a person or entity other than a district staff member or student;

+(2) regardless of whether the student answering the questions can be identified; and ii.
 Parents have the right to inspect any survey created by a third party before that survey is distributed to their student.